CesarBianchi/SophiaBCrypt/README.md

 # SophiaBCrypt
-SophiaBCrypt is a simple and free tool made for Windows, Mac and Linux users across the globe to encrypt any kind of files, using a personal key.
+SophiaBCrypt is a simple and free tool made for a lot of kind desktop operational systems, as Microsoft Windows, MacOS and Linux users across the world to encrypt/decrypt any kind of files extensions, using a private and personal key.
 Perfect for enjoy your favourite cloud provider for storage personal data with security and privacy.

 ## Getting Started (for developers)
 All code about SophiaBCrypt are available in **/src** directory and all libraries dependency are available in **/LIBS** directory.